sathyaroopakm/sathyaroopakm.github.io/index.md

 - **Advocate Appuswamy — Erode, India** *(Feb 2023 – Mar 2023)*
   Exposure to contract drafting and observed discussions on civil & criminal matters.

-- **Advit Law Chambers - Chennai, India**
-  *(June 2025 - July 2025)*
-  Observed proceedings in labour courts and engaged in research related to POSH Act and labour laws.

 ---